Delta 8 THC in Arkansas: Is It Legal & Where to Buy in 2025?

-Laws surrounding cannabis are very confusing and difficult for a layman to understand.
-Since it’s legal on a federal level, one can assume that the states will follow the lead, but that’s not true in some cases.
-The farm bill explicitly mentions that cannabinoids derived from the hemp plant are legal.
-However, the Drug Enforcement Administration issued a statement mentioning that cannabinoids derived synthetically would still be treated as controlled substances.
+Laws surrounding hemp and hemp derived products are very confusing, unconstitutionally vague, and difficult for a layman to understand.
+Since it’s federally legal, one can assume that the states will follow the lead, adopting state regulations similar to the federal government’s, but that’s not true in some cases.
+The Federal Farm Bill of 2018 explicitly mentions that cannabinoids derived from the hemp plant as well as other hemp derivatives are legal.
+However, the Drug Enforcement Administration issued a statement mentioning that cannabinoids derived synthetically would still be treated as a prohibited substance and listed as such in the Controlled Substances Act.

 And that’s where the confusion begins.
-Since delta 8 THC is made using CBD and not extracted from hemp directly, the state of Arkansas has chosen to interpret that it is a controlled substance and therefore made it illegal.
+Since delta 8 THC is made using CBD and not extracted directly from hemp plants, the state of Arkansas has chosen to interpret that it is a controlled substance and therefore made it illegal.
+Fortunately, the ban did not push through because of Judge Roy Wilson’s ruling, a federal court judge who stopped the enforcement of Act 629.

 Where to Buy Delta 8 THC in Arkansas

-When delta 8 THC becomes legal, the best place to source this cannabinoid will be online.
+Delta 8 THC is legal in Arkansas, and the best place to source this cannabinoid is online.

 Ordering online is almost always cheaper, provides a much larger selection of products, and provides access to important third-party testing for each batch of extract.